 CLIMB ON!

-Explorer and Voyager Field Trips may include Upper Limits Indoor Rock Climbing Gym or Climb So iLL
+Explorer and Voyager Field Trips will be to the Upper Limits Indoor Rock Climbing Gym.

-Explorer and Voyager field trips may include Betty’s Books and The Novel Neighbor book store.
+Explorer and Voyager field trips may include Escape From St. Louis Maplewood

-Explorer and Voyager Field Trips may include Slick City or Go PLAY!
-Indoor Playground
+Explorer and Voyager field trips may include Slick City or Ultimate Ninjas.

 Expeditions

-Age range: Rising Seventh, Eighth and Ninth Grade
+Appropriate age range: Rising Seventh, Eighth, Ninth, and Tenth Grade

 This high-adventure, 6-day, 5-night expedition will have campers paddling two National Scenic Rivers: the Buffalo river, located in Northern Arkansas, and the Eleven Point river, located in southern Missouri.
 Campers will utilize National Park Service campgrounds while floating the Buffalo river and gravel bar camp while on the Eleven Point river.
 Both rivers are truly stunning in terms of natural beauty, featuring pristine springs, caves, and waterfalls.
 This expedition is only offered to our older, more experienced campers with previous paddling experience as the upper section of the Buffalo is one of the most technical sections that can be floated in the entire Midwest.

-Trip Leaders: Scott “Stoats” McClintock, Sarah Hassing, Jim Wood, Austin Smith, Taylor Smith
+Trip Leaders: Scott “Stoats” McClintock, Austin Smith, Taylor Smith

 PADDLES AND SADDLES

-Appropriate age range: Rising Fifth, Sixth, and Rising Seventh Grade
+Appropriate age range: Rising Fifth, Sixth, and Seventh Grade

 On campus: Monday and Tuesday